max-yeah/Chrome-Plugin-for-hiding-eight-block-in-new-tab/README.md

 BTW:

-I could not put it in Chrome Store because Google will make it die.
+I could not put it in Chrome Store because Google will make it disappeared.

 no matter how long this project will last